alphagov/verify-proxy-node/metatron/README.md

 * it has an Assertion Consumer Service URL and an Entity Descriptor

 ## Metadata API
-Metatron clients may call `GET /metadata/{entityId}` to retrieve a json payload of metadata for that entity id (country).
+Metatron clients may call `GET /metadata/{entityId}` to retrieve a json payload of metadata for an entity id (country).
+The `{entityId}` fragment of the url must be url encoded.

 The json returned is a marshalled version of the `CountryMetadataResponse`.

 The status codes of a successful response is 200.